ArtAccess/AIC/README.md

 # Art Institute of Chicago: A Digital Experience
 ## Problem and Related Work (P1)
 ### Problem and Motivation
 Consuming and creating art is a universal human experience, but unfortunately it’s often more accessible to some than others.
-The cost of tickets, transportation, parking, time consumption make the experience not accessible to everyone.
-For people who have a genuine interest in studying about art-and-culture, having every piece of information on hand would be great.
-In this project, we propose ArtAccess, a web-based platform that utilizes the Art Institute of Chicago’s new public API to collect artworks based on a number of configurable parameters.
+The cost of tickets, transportation, parking, and time consumption make the experience not accessible to everyone.
+For people who have a genuine interest in studying art and culture, having every piece of information on hand would be ideal.
+In this project, we propose ArtAccess, a web-based platform that utilizes the Art Institute of Chicago’s new public API to display artworks based on a number of configurable parameters.
 ### Analysis
-Currently, there are a few websites that provide works from artists from different museums, such as ​https://artsandculture.google.com/​, ​https://folkartmuseum.org/​, ArtBrowser​, etc. However they don’t provide users with a combination of filters to find something particular that they want, and some are geared towards selling modern artists works.
-Using AIC’s API, there is a project which implements a Chrome extension that displays a random piece of artwork every time a user opens a new tab but that also does not solve the problem.
+Currently, there are a few websites that provide works from artists from different museums, such as ​https://artsandculture.google.com/​, ​https://folkartmuseum.org/​, ArtBrowser​, etc. However, they don’t provide users with an intuitive array of filters to find something particular that they want, and some are more geared towards selling modern artists’ works.
+There is a Chrome extension that uses the AIC’s API to display a random piece of artwork every time the user opens a new tab, but that also does not solve the problem.
 <br><br>
 Our app will be one of the only apps giving users options about what they want to see.
-It may expose more people to the art than in the past.
+By incorporating an intuitive “explore” functionality, coupling with its filterable search capabilities,  it may expose more people to the art than in the past.
 We do not intend to replace actually going to the museum but are merely providing a supplement.
-The granularity of API allows the user to potentially by artist, keywords, place of origin, the text description found beside the artwork in the museum, the medium of the piece, the dominant color of the work, and much more.
+The granularity of API allows the user to potentially search by artist, keywords, place of origin, the text description found beside the artwork in the museum, the medium of the piece, the dominant color of the work, and much more.

-### Design Hypothesis
-To create a web application using AIC’s API that gives the user options to choose the artwork they want to explore, wherever they are using filters to refine their search.
-Adding this will enable one to study the specific set of artworks without having to browse through everything and it gives an overall sense to compare between different sets.
-Further, we aim for using color theory to find similar art and adding recommendations based on artwork they’ve searched for.

 ## User Research (P2 and P3)

 ### Interviews and Observations (P2)
-#### Target user population
-Anyone who has access to Internet and phone/tablet/computer.
-People who are constrained by reasons like tight schedule, students, people having 9-5 jobs, people not living nearby cities/areas of art centres, people who might not be as tech-savvy, people of different ages, and people with physical disabilities who have difficulty accessing these museums.
-Also, Art Enthusiasts, Art Majors, Local Artists who cannot always afford in terms of time or money to go visit a museum but experiencing art is of utmost interest and importance to them.

 #### Research Approach
 We hoped to learn:
 <ul>